kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## Same Church, New Name & Denomination

 The Facebook page and in correspondence calls the church Mount Calvary Missionary Baptist Church, and in some correspondence its a corporation.

+The CIA called added the “Missionary” because of the missions that Micah has told them he runs for the Creator.